DESCRIPTION OF SONY SL-2000 PORTABLE

 • Display light button illuminates the LCD screen for night viewing

-• Timer Indictor with programming and staging with TT-2000 (optional)
+• Timer Indictor with programming and staging using optional TT-2000

-• Push button 14 position channel selection with tuner/timer
+• Push button 14 position channel selection using optional TT-2000

 • Record review during pause when recording with a camera